 Picking the correct coding language for hacking depends upon the target system and motive.
 For example, if you want to hack a website, you must first understand its technology stack.

-Most websites commonly use JS and PHP so you would require in-depth knowledge of the dynamic programming languages.
+Most websites commonly use JS and PHP, so that you would require in-depth knowledge of the dynamic programming languages.
 On the other hand, if you want to automate or write a custom rootkit program, then Python, Java, or Ruby could be a good choice for ethical hacking.

 Also Read: 15 Best Anti-Hacking Software for Windows